olefredrik/FoundationPress/README.md

   * `style.css`: Do not worry about this file.
 (For some reason) it's required by WordPress.
 All styling are handled in the Sass files described below

-  * `scss/app.scss`: Sass imports for global config, foundation and site structure

-  * `scss/config/_variables.scss`: Your custom variables
-  * `scss/config/_colors.scss`: Your custom color scheme
+  * `scss/foundation.scss`: Imports for Foundation components and your custom styles.
   * `scss/config/_settings.scss`: Original Foundation 5 base settings

-  * `scss/site/_structure`: Your custom site structure
+  * `scss/assets/_icons.scss`: Foundation Icons
+  * `scss/site/_base.scss`: Basic styles for FoundationPress.
+These can be replaced by your needs.

-  * `css/app.css`: All Sass files are minified and compiled to this file
+  * `css/foundation.css`: All Sass files are minified and compiled to this file
+  * `css/foundation.css.map`: CSS source maps

 ### Script Folder Strucutre

-  * `bower_components/`: This is the source folder where all Foundation scripts are located. `foundation update` will check and update scripts in this folder
+  * `bower_components/`: This is the source folder where all Foundation components are located. `foundation update` will check and update scripts in this folder.

   * `js/custom`: This is where you put all your custom scripts.
-Every .js file you put in this directory will be minified and concatinated to [app.js](https://github.com/olefredrik/FoundationPress/blob/master/js/app.js)
+Every .js file you put in this directory will be minified and concatinated to [foundation.js](https://github.com/olefredrik/FoundationPress/blob/master/js/foundation.js)

-  * `js/`: jQuery, Modernizr and Foundation scripts are copied from `bower_components/` to this directory, where they are minified and concatinated and enqueued in WordPress
+  * `js/vendor`: Vendor scripts are copied from `bower_components/` to this directory.
+We use this path for enqueing the vendor scripts in WordPress.

-  * Please note that you must run `grunt` in your terminal for the scripts to be copied.
+  * Please note that you must run `grunt build` in your terminal for the script to be copied and concatinated.
 See [Gruntfile.js](https://github.com/olefredrik/FoundationPress/blob/master/Gruntfile.js) for details

 ## Demo